Winery Risk Management

 Because no two wineries are alike, it is important to carefully study your exposures based on your unique operations to ensure that all risks are properly covered.

 Crop Risks – Grapes are susceptible to a variety of disasters such as hail, drought, floods, pests, infections and bacteria, among other things.
 These problems have the potential to wreck more than a year’s production since vines need time to re-establish themselves before they can return to their regular output after extensive damage.

 Contamination – Because the purity of the grape is so deeply connected to the taste of the end product, contamination is a major liability.
 From the vine to the finished product, contamination can occur at nearly any point in the process.
 Whatever the case, if a crop’s quality is compromised, it could make some or all of the grapes unusable.

-Intellectual Property – The unique root stock that grapes come from can be considered intellectual property.
-Whether you grow your own grapes or purchase them, use of unlicensed root stock or their produce could constitute patent infringement.
+Intellectual Property – The unique rootstock that grapes come from can be considered intellectual property.
+Whether you grow your own grapes or purchase them, the use of unlicensed rootstock or their produce could constitute patent infringement.
 Intellectual property claims can also arise from labelling conflicts where one party copies some or all of another party’s label design.
-Costs can be incurred if you are sued by someone else or if you have to take actions against a company guilty of infringing on your brand.
+Costs can be incurred if you are sued by someone else or if you have to take action against a company guilty of infringing on your brand.

 Product Recall – No matter what the industry, every manufacturer faces the possibility that an issue could be found with a product after it has been distributed.
 The resulting product recall can involve lost time, extra shipping charges and losses associated with not having a sellable product available for consumers.
 Even if you are not responsible for a product recall, widespread damage to the industry can occur if another wine product erodes consumer confidence.